 You have someone to monitor HR matters and keep track of performance.
 Why not introduce someone dedicated to monitoring inclusivity and diversity too?
 In doing so, you’ll make sure this is a deep-rooted part of your culture.
 It’ll be much more than after thought or quote fulfilling exercise.

 Shout about your support of LGTBQ+ issues and collaborate with charitable organisations that make a difference.
 Silent support eleven months of the year followed by vocal support during Pride month doesn’t serve to benefit anyone.

 Learn from mistakes previously made by brands

 The LGBTQ+ community need better representation and support.
 They need authentic representation and support.
-So, before approving your annual campaign to ‘spread love’ and ‘show support’, ask yourself whether what you’re doing is enough.
+So, before approving your annual advertising campaign to ‘spread love’ and ‘show support’ for pride, ask yourself whether what you’re doing is enough.

-How can brands best show their support for Pride?
+How can brands best show their support for Pride with more than just advertising?
 What necessary structures need to be in place to avoid accusations of only showing support for a brand purpose?
 Tweet us at @otbtweeter with your thoughts.